Azizi-A/week4-BCLN-project/README.md

 Amber - Facilitator

 # Installing the dependencies
-After downloading the repo run npm install in your termninal to install all the necessary dependencies.
+After cloning this repository run `npm install` in your termninal to install all the necessary dependencies.
+These include:

+dependencies:
+   - http

+devDependencies
+   - supertest
+   - tap-spec,
+   - tape

 ## Tools used :wrench:
 - Figma